 4. Quiet Operation

-Because the noisy components (compressor and condenser) are located outside, the indoor operation is incredibly quiet, keeping your home peaceful.
+Because the noisy components (compressor and condenser) are located outside, the indoor operation is quiet as a whisper.
+This allows you to enjoy a peaceful home environment without disruptive mechanical sounds.

 5. Smart Control & Convenience